Gender Fluid or Gender Fluidity

 The sex is determined at birth.
 It is often based solely on what doctors observe visually at birth, and is recorded as such on the birth certificate.
 Doctors use standards about what a body should look like in order to register a newborn as a boy or girl.
 Usually people think that there are only two options: a male or female birth gender – and this is legally registered as well.

-What is Gender fluid?
+What is gender fluid?

 Discover your gender